Berserker (novel series): The Builders

+In Berserker Kill, a few Builders were shown to have survived to the present day in suspended animation.

 Carmpan

 The Carmpan are a patient and peaceful species; their culture is one of logic, reason, pacifism, and philosophy.
 They lend what support they can to the Humans, but in non-martial forms.
 They are incapable of direct aggression, but they do possess one special power, a telepathic ability to speak to other sentients across the stars, a method of communication that the Berserkers cannot spy on.
 Their most effective help to ED (Earth Descended) Solarians is the 'Prophecy of Probability' in which they can give information on future events.
 This prophecy is very taxing and can even cause the death of a Carmpan.

 Although their bodies are described as boxy and machine-like, the Carmpan are also a biological lifeform and thus a target for the genocidal programming of the Berserkers.
 As such, they have allied themselves with the human race against the Berserkers.

 The first stories in the series are related by an individual Carmpan, the "3rd Historian", who seeks to chronicle life in the Galaxy and the struggle against the Berserkers.